realworldocaml/book/en/objects.md

 The `..` in an open object type is an elision, standing for "possibly more methods."
 It may not be apparent from the syntax, but an elided object type is actually polymorphic.
-If we try to write a type definition, we get an obscure error.
+For example, if we try to write a type definition, we get an "unbound type variable" error.

 ```frag
 ((typ ocamltop)(name objects/polymorphism.topscript)(part 4))
 ```

-A `..` in an object type is called a _row variable_ and this typing scheme is called _row polymorphism_.
-Even though `..` doesn't look like a type variable, it actually is.
+This is because `..` is really a special kind of type variable called a _row variable_.

+This kind of typing scheme using row variables is called _row polymorphism_.
 Row polymorphism is also used in polymorphic variant types, and there is a close relationship between objects and polymorphic variants: objects are to records what polymorphic variants are to ordinary variants.

 </note>